 About

-A key part of my practice is transformation.
+Another key part of my practice is transformation.
 It begins as an intention and unfolds after the initial act of making.
-By physically layering and merging images, I create new, unfamiliar forms: bodies that resist fixed categories and defy expectations.
+By physically layering and merging images, I create new, unfamiliar forms: shapes that resist fixed categories and defy expectations.
+It allows me to create new images in a playful and meaningful way.

+In my work I try to research what it means to feel free and how that freedom can be shaped, shown, or hidden.
 I explore how fragility and physicality can be expressed in a tactile way.
-In this, I experiment with materials like textiles, which help me question the boundaries between covering and revealing.
 Through this process, I explore new ways of experiencing the body — as something changeable, performative, and expressive.